sedostheatre/sedos.co.uk/input/shows/2026-next-to-normal.md

   Brian Yorkey where everything is perfect and nothing's real.
 It is part of Sedos’ 2026 season and plays at the Bridewell Theatre from 24-28 March 2026
 ---
-***Next to Normal* is a powerful, Tony Award-winning rock musical that explores the impact of mental illness, grief and loss on a suburban family struggling to hold themselves together.**
+***Next To Normal* is a powerful, Tony Award-winning rock musical that explores the impact of mental illness, grief and loss on a suburban family struggling to hold themselves together.**

 The show balances searing honesty with moments of dark humour, offering a raw portrait of love, pain and the quest for a life that feels “normal.”